 For our most recent Community Impact Project, we teamed up with Ripples Surf Camp and PAPEL to distribute school supplies to 200 students from 2 schools in Borongan City, in the province of Eastern Samar.
 The province was along the path of Typhoon Haiyan when it crossed the central part of the Philippines.

 PAPEL (Filipino term for the word ‘paper’) is a group of generous individuals who regularly organize donation drives of school supplies and other goods to far-flung communities and schools.
-Not affiliated to any private or political organizations, they describe themselves as a group who are for “pure generosity, love, peace and harmony.”
+Not affiliated with any private or political organizations, they describe themselves as a group who are for “pure generosity, love, peace, and harmony.”

 Through Ripples and PAPEL, we were able to broaden our impact from Cebu and all the way out to Eastern Samar.

 It has been one of our plans to go on a surf trip.
 Myself (Ossie), Lawrence, Clyve, and Brian enjoy board riding – on land and water – among other things.
 With the Ripples team a few staff members short, the four of us volunteered to be part of their kitchen crew.
 The team from Ripples also reached out to PhotoUp to see if the company was keen on co-sponsoring the planned donation drive which was to be part of the Ripples Surf Trip itinerary.
 We saw the said instances as a good opportunity to be able to go on our long-planned trip and be able to volunteer for a good cause.

 With the budget approved, we were able to purchase the supplies needed for the 200 kids we plan to hand out the school kits to.
 The kits consisted of crayons, notebooks, paper, pens, pencils, rulers, and an assortment of other materials kids needed in school.
 The Assembly of the kits was done in the PhotoUp Office with volunteers from our staff members.